 Ditch and Canal Maintenance and Water Management 3.4.5.
-Do not remove sediments below the ditch's original invert elevation unless installation or maintenance of sumps or sediments traps is required.
-Original invert elevations can be determined by engineering drawings or changes in soil characteristic and color.
-3.4.6.
+Do not remove sediments below the ditch's original invert elevation unless installation or maintenance of sumps or sediment traps is required.
+Original invert elevations can be determined by engineering drawings or changes in soil characteristics and color.
+Ditch and Canal Maintenance and Water Management 3.4.6.
 Ensure that pump intakes are sufficiently elevated from the bottom of water conveyances, or consistent with an ERP to reduce sediment and debris in offsite discharges.

-Guidance: Pumps are often used to move water within a sod operation, depending on the situation or need.
+Guidance: Pumps are often used to move water within a SFN operation, depending on the situation or need.
 Axial flow pumps are typically chosen when there is a need to move surface water from one body of water to another (e.g., ditch to ditch, pond to ditch) because they can quickly move large amounts of water using less energy consumption compared to other pumps.
-It is important for producers to minimize offsite discharges or comply with permit requirements for pumped discharges.
+It is important for producers to minimize offsite discharges and comply with permit requirements for pumped discharges.
 Placing the pump intake above the ditch invert is necessary to minimize the disturbance of the bottom of the ditch when the pump is operational.
 Automation can allow the pump to shut off when the water level in the ditch drops to a point below the intake where further drainage could cause the pump to intake air and malfunction.